The EJBCA framework for timer services handles procedures that run on a timely basis. The following services types are available:

-CAs to Check: select the imported CA (or select ANY to process all external X509 CAs with a configured external CDP)
+CAs to Check: Select the imported CA (or select ANY to process all external X509 CAs with a configured external CDP).

 Period: How often the Service should check if a new CRL needs to be downloaded.

-Active: Check to activate the service.
+Active: Select to activate the service.

 When the service is executed, there will be log entries showing if the CRL download and processing was successful.